yeshua453/website/docs/controls/dropdown.md

 ### `text_style`

-The text style to use for text in this dropdown button and the dropdown menu that appears when you tap the button.
+The [TextStyle](/docs/reference/types/textstyle) to use for text in this dropdown button and the dropdown menu that appears when you tap the button.

 ### `value`